aliceinapiland/AdvancedVirtualAPIJam/SecurityJam/Lab 4 - JWT/Readme.md

 * Click **Build**.

 * You should see a successful "Uploaded proxy" message..
-Click on the link to the proxy at the bottom of the page.
+Click on the link to the JWT proxy near the bottom of the page.

 * Deploy the JWT proxy by clicking on the **Deployment** dropdown and selecting the **test** environment.